 Voice Problems In Children

 Children can develop problems with their voice.
 The most common symptom of a vocal cord problem is hoarseness or breathiness.
-The pediatric voice center was established to help children and their families evaluate, diagnose, and treat problems of the pediatric voice.
+The pediatric voice center was established to help children and their families evaluate, diagnose, and treat problems of the pediatric voice disorders.

 Voice and speech are not the same thing.
 Voice problems are difficulties with sound production, not with formation of words.
-Most of these problems originate in the larynx (“voice box”), and are characterized by a hoarse or quiet voice.
+Most of these problems originate in the larynx (“voice box”), and are characterized by a hoarse voice in children or a quiet voice.

 - Vocal nodules or polyps